 |Fire engine||🚒||Alt + 128658||1F692 Alt + X|

 |Firecracker||🧨||Alt + 129512||1F9E8 Alt + X|

 The following symbols have surrogate code points having more than one hexadecimal code.
 You have to use emoji panel to find and inert these symbols.

 Unfortunately, Word and most other applications will not support these surrogate codes.
-For example, man firefighter emoji will display in Word as multiple symbols like – ? ? ?.
+For example, man firefighter emoji will display in Word as multiple symbols.
 This is basically a person and fire engine emoji with a color skin tone.
 However, it will work properly in other social media applications like Facebook Messenger and Twitter.

 Make Fire Emoji in Mac